ParkAmber/frontend-portfolio-photoshop/README.md

 ### **Summary:**
-This project is a Photoshop function tool where I implemented core functionalities such as "Rotate," "Filter," "Crop," "Draw," and "Sticker."
-To realize these features, I predominantly utilized React, Fabric.js, and the React-image-crop library.
+This project encompasses a Photoshop function tool featuring core functionalities like "Rotate," "Filter," "Crop," "Draw," and "Sticker."
+The implementation relied heavily on React, Fabric.js, and the React-image-crop library.

 ### **Project Objective:**
-In my role as a web designer, I delved into the proficient use of various photo editing tools.
-Observing the widespread adoption of photo editing among individuals, I was inspired to create a customized photo editing tool.
-The primary goal was to seamlessly integrate essential functionalities drawn from my experience with existing tools.
-This inspiration fueled the initiation of the development journey for a comprehensive photo editing application.
+In the capacity of a web designer, a deep dive into the proficient use of various photo editing tools sparked the inspiration to develop a customized photo editing tool.
+Motivated by the widespread adoption of photo editing, the primary objective was to seamlessly integrate essential functionalities gleaned from experience with existing tools.
+This inspiration ignited the development journey for a comprehensive photo editing application.

 ### **Development Goals:**
 Understanding of relevant libraries and Canvas to build powerful and interactive applications.